On the structure of finitely generated modules and the unmixed degrees: The Cohen-Macaulay deviated sequences

 \section{The Cohen-Macaulay deviated sequences}

-In this section we use the splitting theorem \ref{D3.2.4} to shed a new light on the structure of non-Cohen-Macaulay modules.
+In this section, we use the Splitting Theorem \ref{D3.2.4} to shed a new light on the structure of non-Cohen-Macaulay modules.
 Let $M$ be a finitely generated $R$-module of dimension $d$.
 The unmixed characterization of Cohen-Macaulay modules says that $M$ is Cohen-Macaulay if and only if for some (and hence for all) system of parameters $x_1,\ldots,x_d$ we have $U_{M/(x_{i+1},\ldots,x_d)M}(0) = 0$ for all $1 \leq i \leq d$.
-If $M$ is a generalized Cohen-Macaulay module and $\frak m^{n_0}H^i_{\mathfrak{m}}(M) = 0$ for all $i<d$ and for some positive integer $n_0$, then by \cite[Corollary 4.2]{CQ11} we have
+If $M$ is a generalized Cohen-Macaulay module, and $n_0$ is an integer such that $\frak m^{n_0}H^i_{\mathfrak{m}}(M) = 0$ for all $i<d$, then by \cite[Corollary 4.2]{CQ11} we have